Why is Internet Use Important?

-Pupils will use the Internet outside school will need to learn how to evaluate Internet information and to take care of their own safety and security.
+Pupils who use the Internet outside school will need to learn how to evaluate Internet information and to take care of their own safety and security.

 Stay safe on-line

-E-Safety depends on effective proactive at a number of levels:
+E-Safety depends on effective and proactive implementation at a number of levels:

 - Responsible ICT use by all staff and pupils; encouraged by education and made explicit through published policies.